Stats & Training

 Step 2Leafeon ✓

-Leafeon looks average on paper at 525 BST.
-But Chlorophyll is why it sees play — build around that and it pulls its weight.
+In Sun & Moon, Leafeon looks average on paper at 525 BST.
+But Chlorophyll is why it sees play.
+Build around that and it pulls its weight.
 C-Tier attacker on our tier list.
+Leafblade with Groundiumz is the standard set.

 Leafeon is leaning toward the physical side (base 110 Attack).
 Enough bulk to take a hit or two, too.
-But the speed tells the real story — base 95 Speed is workable — faster than some, slower than many.
+Speed tells the real story.
+Base 95 Speed is workable.
+Faster than some, slower than many.
 Fits the attacker role.

 Since Diamond & Pearl, Leafeon has been in 14 games.
 Requiring an item-based evolution to obtain means it's consistently available but requires more effort than simply catching it in the wild.